Mycology: History

 The Middle Ages saw little advancement in the body of knowledge about fungi.
 However, the invention of the printing press allowed authors to dispel superstitions and misconceptions about the fungi that had been perpetuated by the classical authors.

 The start of the modern age of mycology begins with Pier Antonio Micheli's 1737 publication of Nova plantarum genera.
 Published in Florence, this seminal work laid the foundations for the systematic classification of grasses, mosses and fungi.
 He originated the still current genus names Polyporus and Tuber, both dated 1729 (though the descriptions were later amended as invalid by modern rules).

 The founding nomenclaturist Carl Linnaeus included fungi in his binomial naming system in 1753, where each type of organism has a two-word name consisting of a genus and species (whereas up to then organisms were often designated with Latin phrases containing many words).
 He originated the scientific names of numerous well-known mushroom taxa, such as Boletus and Agaricus, which are still in use today.
 During this period, fungi were still considered to belong to the plant kingdom, so they were categorized in his Species Plantarum.
 Linnaeus' fungal taxa were not nearly as comprehensive as his plant taxa, however, grouping together all gilled mushrooms with a stem in genus Agaricus.
 Thousands of gilled species exist, which were later divided into dozens of diverse genera; in its modern usage, Agaricus only refers to mushrooms closely related to the common shop mushroom, Agaricus bisporus.
 For example, Linnaeus gave the name Agaricus deliciosus to the saffron milk-cap, but its current name is Lactarius deliciosus.
 On the other hand, the field mushroom Agaricus campestris has kept the same name ever since Linnaeus's publication.
 The English word "agaric" is still used for any gilled mushroom, which corresponds to Linnaeus's use of the word.

+Although mycology was historically considered a branch of botany, the 1969 discovery of fungi's close evolutionary relationship to animals resulted in the study's reclassification as an independent field.
 The term mycology and the complementary term mycologist are traditionally attributed to M.J.
 Berkeley in 1836.
 However, mycologist appeared in writings by English botanist Robert Kaye Greville as early as 1823 in reference to Schweinitz.